nichoth/ssc-server/README.md

 }
 ```

 The `mentions` array in the message is the hash of an image file.
-The `author` is the ID of a user, and user IDs are just a public key string prepended with `@`.
+The `author` is the ID of a user, and user IDs are base58 encoded public keys.
+Notice the original format of author IDs -- a base64 encoded public key string prepended with `@`.
 The `previous` field is the hash of the immediately preceeding message (forming a merkle-list). `signature` is the signature of this message made from the user's private key, after the message has been stringified.

 This is how blobs are incorporated into the ssb merkle-list -- they are referenced by a unique hash, and must be stored somewhere that is addressed by hash that the application knows about.
 SSB uses [multiblob](https://github.com/ssbc/multiblob).